Can diet cause acne cover image showing foods commonly associated with acne and dermatologist-backed nutrition advice.

 Foods That May Affect Acne

-These foods don't cause acne in everyone, but they may influence breakouts in some people.
+These foods do not cause acne in everyone, but they may influence breakouts in some people.

-High glycemic foods are foods that raise blood sugar quickly.
+High-glycemic foods are foods that can raise blood sugar relatively quickly.

 Examples include: